* Global stocks gauge set for worst day of 2019

 * China's yuan weakest since late December

-* China to impose tariffs on U.S. goods despite Trump warning
+* China to slap tariffs on U.S. goods despite Trump warning

 * U.S. Treasuries, yen benefit from safe-haven bid

-* For Reuters Live Markets blog on European and UK stock markets, please click on: (Updates with opening of U.S. markets; changes dateline, previous London)
+* For Reuters Live Markets blog on European and UK stock markets, please click on: (Updates with U.S. afternoon trading)

 By Lewis Krauskopf

-NEW YORK, May 13 (Reuters) - Global stocks tumbled on Monday and the Chinese yuan fell to its lowest level since December as a trade dispute between the United States and China escalated.
+NEW YORK, May 13 (Reuters) - Global stock markets tumbled on Monday and the Chinese yuan fell to its lowest level since December as the trade dispute between the United States and China escalated.

-MSCI's gauge of stocks across the globe shed 1.82%, on pace for its biggest one-day drop of 2019 as it touched a two-month low.
-Wall Street's main indexes tumbled over 2% in initial trading.
+MSCI's gauge of stocks across the globe shed 2.05%, on pace for its biggest one-day drop in more than five months as it touched a two-month low.
+Wall Street's main indexes tumbled well over 2.5%.